Joystream/jip/jip-1/jip.md

 - infrastructure operators
 - app operators

 It may be fine to open up an early forum thread for idea stage discussion, but be aware that this will not be the ultimate discussion venue if the proposal progresses.
 If the authors determine that they will initiate a proposal, then they have to prepare a first complete draft of their JIP document and open a pull request, and alert the editors.
-Anyone can open the request, author authentication is not needed on Github, this happens later.
+Anyone can open the request, owner authentication is not needed on Github, this happens later.
 The document must

-- be in `draft` stage when the request is opened.
+- be in `Draft` stage when the request is opened.
 - have type properly set: council vs community.
 This value cannot be changed later, and so a new JIP must be created if this turns out to be wrong.

+When the request has been opened under such circumstances, the proposal is in `Draft` stage.

 ### `Draft`

 The purpose of this stage is to prepare the proposal for public review by making sure it complies with the JIP document requirements.
-Once an editor is satisfied with the JIP document and pull request, they must open a signal proposal to this effect, and the rationale of this proposal must refer to
+Once an editor is satisfied with the JIP document and pull request, they must open a signal proposal to this effect, and the rationale of this proposal must also include

-1. That the purpose is to advance a proposal to `draft` stage.
-2. The full text version of the JIP document, with a commit hash.
-3. The proposed JIP number, which must be unique across all JIPs to ever pass `Idea` stage.
+1. The proposed JIP number, which must be unique across all JIPs to ever pass `Idea` stage.
-4. Appropriate domains have been set for a council proposal.
+2. Appropriate domains have been set for a council proposal.

-**The author must not do this, and such a proposal must be rejected by the council**.
+3. A proposed dedicated discussion thread in the JIP forum category.

 If the proposal fails, it can be a new one can be reopened again at any time.
 All authors listed in the document must submit a confirmatory message in the proposal discussion thread using their proposal memberships, attesting to the authenticity of their claimed involvement as authors.
 Only after this has occurred should any council member approve such a proposal.
 If during deliberation, changes are made prior to proposal passing, then this should be added to the discussion log of the proposal by the editor only.
 Once the proposal is approved, the pull request can be merged with the updated JIP number and a reference to the now created discussion thread in the appropriate forum category.
+At this point the JIP has reached the `Review ` stage.

 ### `Review`

 The purpose of this stage is to allow open-ended discussion and deliberation around the merits of a proposal, possibly including further revisions to the content of the JIP document by the owners, in order to either clarify, revise or extend the proposal.
 When the editor determines that the process has been followed, in particular w.r.t. owners responding to all open questions and domains reflecting possibly updated scope of a council proposal, and that they are not intending to make additional changes to the proposal based on current or anticipated future feedback, the proposal should progress.
-If it is intended to be a `Living` proposal, i.e. it is expected that it will need to be updated in the future, this should be agreed between editors and owners, if not, it should go to the `Last Call` stage, both occur without any on-chain proposal.
+If it is intended to be a `Living` proposal, i.e. it is expected that it will need to be updated in the future, this should be agreed between editors and owners.
+If not, it should go to the `Last Call` stage, both occur without any on-chain proposal.
 The field `last-call-deadline` must be set to some future date by which a transition to the next stage is expected.
 This should be 14 days into the future.

+The proposal progresses to the next stage when an owner updates the `stage` field and an editor merges this change.

 ### `Last Call`